Oasis-Uniandes/Solar-Energy-AR/README.md

 ## :point_up: Usage ##

 1. Install HoloLens App:
-    - Deploy the SolarAR app to your Microsoft HoloLens 2 device using Unity and the Mixed Reality Toolkit (MRTK3).
+    - Deploy the Solar Energy AR app to your Microsoft HoloLens 2 device using Unity and the Mixed Reality Toolkit (MRTK3).
     - Ensure your HoloLens is connected and configured for development.
 2. Calibrate Environment:
     - Find a well-lit area with minimal obstructions.